cloudmesh-community/hid-sp18-523/project-report/report.md

 ![API on CSV](images/csvscreenshot.png){#fig:CSV API screenshot}

-## Azure ML Studio with Challenge
+## Drawback of using Azure ML Studio

-With Azure ML Studio, downloading code is not provided as an option.
+Azure ML studio provides easy to use drag and drop objects for all steps ( from model intialization to deployment ) such as data preprocessing, training model, fitting model, evaluating model, tuning model and prediction.
+It is every easy to use and handy tool for data scientists and data engineer.
+However, it has a drawback; developers are not able to generate the code that is generated at the backend for further experimentation and testing.

 ## Azure with Notebook Instance

-On Azure ML Studio, there is another option of executing the Machine learning Algorithms.
-Its known as Notebook Instance, in this section, there can be a Jupyter notebook created and executed with the Train Model, followed by prediction.Captured the time of execution on the same with 15.2 ms for overall batch prediction.
-With Model, the computation time is 1.95 ms
+Notebook instance of Azure ML Studio was used to execute python code file for benchmarking.
+Code containing data preprocessing, training model, fitting model, evaluating model, tuning model and prediction steps was executed on Azure notebook instance.
+It took 15.2 ms for overall batch prediction using notebook.
+Computation time using model saved on disk was recorded  as 1.95 micro secs.

 ![Azure Notebook Screen](images/Azurenotebookscreenshot.png){#fig:Azure Notebook}

 ## AWS with Notebook Instance

-On AWS SageMaker service, it can support Machine learning notebook creation and train the model, and do the prediction for from the fitted model.
-For this project, the Jupyter notebook instance was used for training model and prediction.
-Captured the time of execution on the same with 8.2 ms for overall batch prediction.
-With Model, the computation time is 371 micro secs.
+AWS Sagemaker service was used to benchmark performance of model on AWS cloud.
+Python notebook file containing code for data preprocessing, training model, fitting model, evaluating model, tuning model and prediction was executed on AWS notebook instance.
+Execution time of prediction was captured for comparison.
+It took 8.2 ms for overall batch prediction using notebook.
+Computation time using model saved on disk was recorded  as 371 micro secs.

 ![AWS Notebook Screen](images/AWSnotebookscreenshot.png){#fig:AWS Screenshot}